biicode/docs/c++/ides.rst

 Generators and IDEs
 ===================

-Basics to **generate biicode projects for many IDEs and platforms** with CMake.
+Use CMake generators to **create biicode projects for many IDEs and platforms**.
 By default, biicode configures your projects with Visual Studio (Windows) and UNIX Makefiles with no IDE (MacOS and Linux).

 Execute ``cmake --help`` to see the full list of CMake generators available in your system: